 Pigs exposed to contaminated soil or pasture may need retreatment if reinfection occurs.

-(1) IVOMEC Injection has a persistent drug level sufficient to control mite infestations throughout the egg to adult life cycle.
+(1) IVOMEC Injection has a persistent drug level sufficient to control mite infestations throughout the egg to the adult life cycle.
 However, since the ivermectin effect is not immediate, care must be taken to prevent reinfestation from exposure to untreated animals or contaminated facilities.
 Generally, pigs should not be moved to clean quarters or exposed to uninfested pigs for approximately one week after treatment.
 Sows should be treated at least one week before farrowing to minimize transfer of mites to newborn baby pigs.

 (2) Louse eggs are unaffected by IVOMEC Injection and may require up to three weeks to hatch.
 Louse infestations developing from hatching eggs may require retreatment.